 1. Book in Advance

 Yellowstone is one of the most-visited national parks in the United States.
 Furthermore, the main season to visit Yellowstone is rather short.
 So when planning a trip to Yellowstone, you really have to book your accommodation in advance!

 To give you an idea, if you want to stay inside the park in summer, you have to book your Yellowstone hotel more than a year in advance!

 Luckily, there are also some alternatives, small towns near Yellowstone that you can use as a base for some day trips into the park.
 But also there, the sooner you book the more availability you have and the better the prices.

 Good to know: When considering where to stay, keep in mind that Yellowstone has a very limited mobile network and Wi-Fi coverage is very poor.
 Furthermore, Yellowstone accommodations have no TVs or air conditioning.
-So if you absolutely need these facilities, you’re probably better off staying outside the park.
+So if you absolutely need these facilities, you’re probably better off staying in the hotels outside the park – more info below.

 TIP: If you are visiting Yellowstone on a lower budget, you should also know that lodging outside the park is much cheaper than Yellowstone hotels.
 The same counts for food or fuel – it’s more expensive in the park.